slsa-framework/slsa/docs/spec/v1.0/levels.md

 and actionable, and to protect against specific integrity attacks.
 SLSA 4 represents the ideal end state, and the lower levels represent milestones with corresponding integrity guarantees.

+Importantly, SLSA is intended to be a primitive in a broader determination of a software's risk.
+SLSA measures specific aspects of supply chain security, particularly those that can be fully automated; other aspects, such as developer trust and code quality, are out of scope.
+Furthermore, each link in the software supply chain has its own, independent SLSA level ([FAQ](../faq.md)).
+The benefit of this approach is to break up the large supply chain security problem into tractable subproblems that can be prioritized based on risk and tackled in parallel.
+But this does mean that SLSA alone is not sufficient to determine if an artifact is "safe".

 ## Summary of levels